 A fiery character on and off the track he was perhaps an unusual choice to become part of the BBC’s commentary team, but he accepted the position and would commentate alongside Murray Walker from his retirement until his death in 1993.
 His frank and outspoken style was more or less the complete opposite of Walker’s, and some of Hunt’s one-liners and observations have gone down in F1 folklore.
 If James didn’t like you, if you were an unhelpful backmarker or if you were just a bit out of your depth, you’d get both barrels.
-Here are eight of his most brutal commentary moments.
+Here are seven of his most brutal commentary moments.

 Hunt on René Arnoux – 1988 Australian Grand Prix

 René Arnoux was a frequent target for James as his courteousness when being lapped often left a lot to be desired.
 Here he is making it abundantly clear what he thinks of him after a collision with Gerhard Berger.